datahubber/Natural-Language-Processing/anthropic-reproduce/docs/LOCAL_GUIDE_EN.md

 3. **Record Discoveries**: Document your observations and insights
 4. **Innovate**: Propose your own research ideas

-Good luck with your assessment! 🚀
+Good luck with your research! 🚀